Lumberton, New Jersey

 Lumberton is a township in Burlington County, in the U.S. state of New Jersey.
-It is part of the Delaware Valley / Philadelphia metropolitan area.
-As of the 2020 United States census, the township's population was 12,803, an increase of 244 (+1.9%) from the 2010 census count of 12,559, which in turn reflected an increase of 2,098 (+20.1%) from the 10,461 counted at the 2000 census.
+The township, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
+As of the 2020 United States census, the township's population was 12,803, an increase of 244 (+1.9%) from the 2010 census count of 12,559, which in turn reflected an increase of 2,098 (+20.1%) from the 10,461 counted in the 2000 census.

-Lumberton was incorporated as a township by an act of the New Jersey Legislature on March 14, 1860, from portions of Medford Township, Southampton Township and Eastampton Township.
-Portions of the township were taken on March 12, 1924, to form Hainesport Township.
-The township was named for its early lumber industry, with pine trees cut down to supply wood used in Philadelphia.
+Lumberton was incorporated as a township by an act of the New Jersey Legislature on March 14, 1860, from portions of Medford, Southampton and Eastampton townships.
+Portions of Lumberton were taken on March 12, 1924, to form Hainesport Township.
+Named for its early lumber industry, the township supplied Philadelphia with wood from harvested pitch pines.

 In March 2007, Lumberton was identified as having the most active community of eBay buyers and sellers on a per-capita basis in the United States, with 46,000 items posted on the site over a three-week period by members based in the Lumberton ZIP code 08048.

 History

-The earliest inhabitants of the area were the Lenape Native Americans.
-In the 17th century, European settlers cleared wooded areas and established farms in the township's southwest region that revolved around the unincorporated community of Fostertown.
-The village of Lumberton grew out of two bordering towns.
-Eayrestown was settled by Richard and Elizabeth Eayres in the late 1600s.
-Eayrestown was the first substantial settlement in this area and became the center of commerce because of its sawmill.
-The history of some of the homes in Lumberton dates back to the times of slavery.
-Each generation of descendants removed from the first settlers differed in opinion about slavery.
-The spectrum changed from advocacy and tolerance to passive and active resistance.
-Many locals began to advocate for its abolition in New Jersey, then nationwide.
-One home, still located on Creek Road in the township, has been documented as having been a site on the underground railroad.
-The home was originally built in 1824 by D.B.
-Cole, a descendant of the founders of old Colestown, New Jersey.
-The deed to the home's land dates back to 1806, when the Coles purchased the land from the Moores of Moorestown.
-The story goes and has been documented in Charles Blockson's Hippocrene Guide to the Underground Railroad, that a fake well that once rested in the backyard of the house served as a chute for enslaved people to slide down in order to hide from their slavemasters as they fled to Canada.
+The Lenape Native Americans were the earliest inhabitants in what is now known as Lumberton.
+By the 17th century, European colonists began to settle the southwestern part of the township.
+They cleared wooded areas and established farms centered around Fostertown, an unincorporated community.
+Eayrestown was founded by Richard and Elizabeth Eayres in the late 1600s and became the first significant settlement in the area.
+It also served as the center of commerce, thanks to its sawmill.
+The village of Lumberton emerged from these two neighboring communities.

+The history of some homes in Lumberton can be traced back to the times of slavery.
+The township's earliest settlers and their descendants held various views on slavery.
+These perspectives varied from supporting and tolerating it to passive and active opposition.
+Over the years, many locals became advocates for the abolition of slavery, first in New Jersey, and then across the entire nation.

+One notable historical site is a house on Creek Road.
+Built in 1824 by D.B.
+Cole, a descendant of the founders of Old Colestown, New Jersey, this house played a crucial part in the Underground Railroad.
+The property's deed dates back to 1806 when the Coles bought it from the Moores of Moorestown.
+Charles Blockson's Hippocrene Guide to the Underground Railroad documents that a fake well in the backyard once served as a refuge for enslaved people.
+They would slide down into it to evade slave catchers as they made their way north toward Canada.

-The town was a site for Project Nike during the Cold War.
-In the event of a nuclear war, Nike Ajax and Hercules missiles were to be launched from bases in Lumberton and other neighboring bases in order to prevent the Soviet Union from bombing greater Philadelphia.
+During the Cold War, the town served as a site for Project Nike.
+In the event of a nuclear war, Nike Ajax and Hercules missiles would have been deployed from bases in Lumberton and other neighboring bases.
+This strategy aimed to deter the Soviet Union from bombing the Philadelphia metropolitan area.